andresbonil/cytosim/doc/main/faq.md

 <summary>
 **In what referential is this data?
 What are the units?**
 </summary>
 The origin (0,0) is in the centre of the simulation volume.
+The reference frame can be displayed in 'play' by pressing 'x'.
+A scale bar appears if you press 'b'.
+Press these keys again to make the items disapear.
 The position and length are given in micro-metres.
 </details>